Summit Funding, Inc. logo

 Summit Funding, Inc. Review

 Summit Funding, Inc. operates as a residential mortgage lender with a Chicago branch located at 325 W Huron St, Ste 506.
-The company has positioned itself as a specialized lender focused exclusively on residential mortgage lending, distinguishing itself from larger diversified financial institutions by narrowing their service offering to one core product category.
+The company has positioned itself as a listed lender focused exclusively on residential mortgage lending, distinguishing itself from larger diversified financial institutions by narrowing their service offering to one core product category.

 The company offers residential mortgage services including home purchase loans and refinancing options.
 Customers can work with one of six identified loan professionals on staff, including branch managers Tom Merritt and Michael Black, along with loan officers Michael Dufour, Teresa Giannini, Ryan Jewett, and Todd Merritt.
 All loan officers carry individual NMLS identifications, and the branch itself holds NMLS ID# 1140792, indicating regulatory registration and oversight.

 Summit Funding emphasizes relationship-building and customer-first service as their competitive differentiator.
-Their messaging focuses on creating a "better, more supportive experience" for homebuyers and emphasizes that "every one of our home loan professionals is committed to delivering exceptional mortgage services, building lasting relationships, and achieving meaningful results."
+Their messaging focuses on creating a "better, more supportive experience" for homebuyers and emphasizes that "every one of our home loan professionals is committed to delivering high listed mortgage services, building lasting relationships, and achieving meaningful results."
 The company positions homeownership as a pathway to building better futures.

 Based on available data, Summit Funding maintains a 4.92 rating across 1,055 total reviews on their profile.
 Customer feedback highlights responsiveness, knowledgeable staff, ease of working with the team, and fast communication.
 However, the company's online presence and marketing materials appear limited to their Chicago branch location, suggesting potential geographic constraints or limited multi-state operations visibility.